Army announces first Precision Strike Missiles delivery

 |0

-This work, Army announces first Precision Strike Missiles delivery, by Darrell Ames, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army announces first Precision Strike Missiles delivery [Image 2 of 2], by Darrell Ames, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT